arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

 include_in_index: false
 ---
 Let's write the parser for an XML node.
-This is a task dressed up as a walk in the park, but in fact in a park hiding an insidious maze inside.
+This is a task dressed up as a walk in the park, but in fact hiding an insidious maze inside.
 Let's see why.

 ## Opening and closing tags
-To keep things simple, we assume that a node is any text surrounded by an opening tag &mdash; such as `<pun>` &mdash; and its corresponding closing tag &mdash; in this case `</pun>`.
+We assume that a node is any text surrounded by an opening tag &mdash;
+such as `<pun>` &mdash; and its corresponding closing tag &mdash; in this case `</pun>`.
 The parser should work with arbitrary tag names, so any of the following strings should be successfully parsed:

 * `<pun>I started out with nothing, and I still have most of it</pun>`
 * `<gardenPathSentence>Time flies like an arrow; fruit flies like bananas</gardenPathSentence>`<sup>1</sup>
 * `<well>well</well>`

+For the sake of simplicity, we won't support nested nodes nor attributes.

 (<sup>1</sup> By the way: parsing a [Garden Path Sentence][garden-path-sentence] is really a topic on its own).

-Let's say that we want to parse nodes as instances of this record:
+Let's say that parsing nodes should give us back instances of this
+record:

 ```fsharp
 type Node =